transitland/www-transit-land/_posts/2016-09-07-rhein-neckar-public-transport.md

 ## Bonus thought on transit integration

 DB is a singular authority on transit timetables and routing for the entire country.
 They have every regional transit operators' schedules available on Bahn.com for routing within and between cities, and even on intercity trains across Europe.
 Their *DB Navigator* app is [indispensible for local and international travelers](http://www.stevencanplan.com/2016/05/essential-apps-for-traveling-in-parts-of-europe/) – you can even buy certain tickets on it.

+*Updated Sep.
+14 to correct words and names in German.*